-The reality is that while variable annuities may be beneficial to some long-term investors, in many cases, the costs of fees and charges may outweigh the benefits.
+Are you trying to decide whether it’s a good deal to buy a variable annuity?
+The reality is that while variable annuities can be beneficial to some long-term investors, in many cases, the costs of fees and charges may outweigh the benefits.
 The bottom line: Pay attention to the terms of the contract by watching out for fees and charges.

-Issues to Consider In Purchasing a Variable Deferred Annuity:
+Issues to Consider in Purchasing a Variable Deferred Annuity

-Do you need an opportunity to save beyond an IRA and 401(k)?
-Like IRAs and 401(k) plans, variable annuities offer the opportunity to invest money that is tax-deferred – you pay no taxes on the income and investment gains from your annuity until you withdraw the money.
+Do you need or want an opportunity to save for retirement beyond contributing to an IRA and 401(k)?
+If you are fortunate enough to have inherited a large sum or if you already have contributed the maximum amount to an IRA and 401(k), a variable annuity offers another opportunity to save without an annual contribution limit.
+Like IRAs and 401(k) plans, variable annuities offer the opportunity to invest money on a tax-deferred basis, meaning that you pay no taxes on the income and investment gains from the annuity until you withdraw the money.

 Know When to Hold Them!